sveltejs/svelte-preprocess/README.md

       plugins: [
         require('autoprefixer')({ browsers: 'last 2 versions' })
       ]
     },

+    typescript: {
+      /**
+       * Optionally specify the directory to load the tsconfig from */
+      tsconfigDirectory: './configs',

+      /**
+       * Optionally specify the full path to the tsconfig */
+      tsconfigFile: './tsconfig.app.json',

+      /**
+       * Optionally specify compiler options.
+       * These will be merged with options from the tsconfig if found.
+       */
+      compilerOptions: {
+        module: 'es2015'
+      }
+    },

     /** Use a custom preprocess method by passing a function. */